235u/proposals/ThrottledScraper/README.md

 # .NET function to scrape JSON from site with throttling

-See [job details](docs/job-details.pdf) (one-time project, fixed-price), as posted on January 1, 2020 within `Scripting and Automation`, from
+See [job details](docs/job-details.pdf) (one-time project, fixed-price), as posted on January 1, 2020 within `Scripting and Automation`, by

 > a VB.Net coder